 Check out our list of indoor play spaces to take advantage of HERE.
 This includes the Adventure Playground at Apex Clubhouse (13150 W. 72nd Ave., Arvada), which is free for kids 1 to 10 to play on.

-Save money by getting a membership, and right now the venue is offering the yearly membership for 25-percent off with the code HOLIDAY22 for new members, and RENEW23 for renewals.
-Normally it’s $95 for a family membership.
+Save money by getting a membership, and right now the venue is offering the yearly membership for 25-percent off all new and renewed memberships.
+Normally it’s $100 for a family membership.

 When there’s enough snow, winter break is the perfect time to go sledding.

-Popular spots include Ruby Hill Park (1200 W. Florida Ave.), Barnum Park (360 W. Hooker St.), Ken Caryl Sledding Hill (at South Kipling Parkway and West Ken Caryl Avenue, Littleton), and Robinson Park (200 Fairfax St.).
+Popular spots include Ruby Hill Park (1200 W. Florida Ave., Denver), Barnum Park (360 W. Hooker St., Denver), Ken Caryl Sledding Hill (at South Kipling Parkway and West Ken Caryl Avenue, Littleton), Robinson Park (200 Fairfax St., Denver) and the park at 51st Street and Zuni Street in Denver.

 You don’t even have to own a sled in order to partake.
 Here are 17 easy, do-it-yourself sleds to check out.